EdVilu/rtk-query-sandbox/README.md

 # rtk-query-sandbox
-A sandbox playground to test out rtk-query functionalities
+A sandbox playground to test out RTK-query functionalities